23Nilesh/Tech-meet_CAD-problem-report/README.md

 # Tech-meet-Selection_CAD-problem-report
->In this we will attach report about the work being done by us in thee designing of klien bottle
+>In this we will attach report about the work being done by us in the designing of klien bottle
 >
 >Klien Bottle is a 1 surface 3D object.
 Klein bottle doesn't have geometrical volume.
 >